HumorRank: A Tournament-Based Leaderboard for Evaluating Humor Generation in Large Language Models: Experimental Setup

 \section{Experimental Setup}

-To empirically validate the HumorRank methodology, we execute a comprehensive large-scale evaluation using officially recognized humor generation benchmarks.
-Our experimental design explicitly tests the framework's discriminative power across varying model architectures, access paradigms, and parameter scales.
+To empirically validate the HumorRank methodology, we execute a large-scale evaluation on two headline-conditioned humor generation benchmarks.
+Our experimental design tests discriminative power across varying model architectures, access paradigms, and parameter scales.
 Full reproducibility details, including hyperparameters and computational budget, are provided in Appendix \ref{sec:appendix_hyperparameters}.